Emergent glassy behavior in a kagome Rydberg atom array

 In light of the situation, here, we overcome this obstacle and present large-scale quantum Monte Carlo (QMC) simulation results on the realistic Hamiltonian of kagome-lattice Rydberg arrays in Eq.~\eqref{eq:eq1} below.
 Surprisingly, even though the Hamiltonian is translationally invariant and has no disorder, our unbiased numerical results for large system sizes and dynamic and static data reveal \textit{emergent} glassy behavior~\cite{knap2019} in the region located between the so-called ``nematic'' \cite{roychowdhury2015z,Plat2015z2} and ``staggered'' \cite{RMSLS01} valence bond solid (VBS) phases \cite{Samajdar.2021}.
+Although disorder-free glassiness was observed in previous results obtained in extended Heisenberg models \cite{angelone2016superglass}, it is novel in the context of the realistic Rydberg arrays.
 Moreover, we emphasize that unlike previous work that identified glassy behavior in open dissipative Rydberg gases~\cite{lesanovsky2013kinetic,carlos2018}, our findings here apply to an isolated closed quantum system.
 We utilize the Edwards-Anderson order parameter to map out the extent of the glassy region in the phase diagram.
 Furthermore, the phase transitions between the glassy phase and the two valence bond phases as well as the crossover towards the paramagnetic phase are identified.
 Our results highlight the intrinsically slow (imaginary) time dynamics deep inside the glassy phase, and we suggest experimental protocols to detect such a quantum disordered phase with numerous nearly degenerate local minima in its energy landscape.

 \textit{Rydberg Hamiltonian on the kagome lattice.---}We investigate the following realistic Hamiltonian describing Rydberg arrays on the kagome lattice,